sneakysneak/docs/pages/embedding/call-a-connector-method.md

 Before you start, make sure you have created an end user account and authenticated a connector.

-### Account Access Token

-You need to have a valid **Account** access token to make API calls on your user's behalf.

-For more information on getting access tokens, please see [API Authentication](./cyclr-api-authentication).

 ### Get Account Connectors

 Let's get a list of installed account connectors from your account so Cyclr knows which account connector you want to make the request with.